Chandranath Basu

-Chandranath Basu (1844-1910) was an Indian litterateur.
+Chandranath Basu (1844–1910) was an Indian litterateur.
 A staunch Hindu, Chandranath coined the term Hindutva and has been regarded as a doyen of economic and Indian nationalism in Bengal.

 Early life and education

-Chandranath was born on 31 August 1844 in Koikala village in Hooghly district, Bengal Presidency, British India.
+Chandranath Basu was born on 31 August 1844 in a Kayastha family at Kaikala (village) in Hooghly district, Bengal Presidency, British India.
 He was the second son of Sitanath Basu, and had 3 sisters.

 Chandranath studied at the Hedore School, a missionary institute for a while, before dropping out due to a fear of being baptized.
 He then joined the Oriental Seminary because it had a teacher who took care of English pronunciation among the students.

 He pursued his B.A.
-(1862-1865) from Presidency College on a financial scholarship provided by the Department of Public Instruction and went on to secure fifth place in the First Arts examination, before eventually topping the list of graduates in 1865.
+(1862–1865) from Presidency College on a financial scholarship provided by the Department of Public Instruction and went on to secure fifth place in the First Arts examination, before eventually topping the list of graduates in 1865.
 He received a M.A. in history in 1866 and a degree in law, the following year.